MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/classic-connect-zendesk.md

 ---
-title: Connect Zendesk
+title: Classic portal -  Connect Zendesk
-description: This article provides instructions for connecting Microsoft Defender for Cloud Apps to your existing Zendesk using the App Connector APIs. ms.date: 01/19/2023 ms.topic: how-to
+description: Classic portal -  This article provides instructions for connecting Microsoft Defender for Cloud Apps to your existing Zendesk using the App Connector APIs. ms.date: 01/19/2023 ms.topic: how-to
+ROBOTS: NOINDEX
 ---
-# Connect Zendesk to Microsoft Defender for Cloud Apps
+# Classic portal: Connect Zendesk to Microsoft Defender for Cloud Apps

 [!INCLUDE [Banner for top of topics](includes/banner.md)]